aylei/kubectl-debug/README.md

 # Example of fork mode:
 kubectl-debug --namespace NAMESPACE POD_NAME -c CONTAINER_NAME --fork --fork-pod-retain-labels=<labelKeyA>,<labelKeyB>,<labelKeyC>

-# in order to interact with the debug-agent pod on a node which doesn't have a public IP or direct access (firewall and other reasons) to access, port-forward mode is enabled by default. if you don't want port-forward mode, you can use --port-forward false to turn off it.
+# in order to interact with the debug-agent pod on a node which doesn't have a public IP or direct access (firewall and other reasons) to access, port-forward mode is enabled by default.
+If you don't want port-forward mode, you can use --port-forward false to turn off it.
 I don't know why you'd want to do this, but you can if you want.
 kubectl-debug --port-forward=false --namespace NAMESPACE POD_NAME -c CONTAINER_NAME

 # you can choose a different debug container image.
 By default, nicolaka/netshoot:latest will be used but you can specify anything you like